di-unipi-socc/FogBlend/README.md

 - **topology**: The topology of the infrastructures used for training (`Waxman` or `GÉANT`).
 If `GÉANT` is selected, the `num_nodes`, `p_net_min_size`, and `p_net_max_size` parameters are overridden.
 Default is `Waxman`.
 - **arrival_rate**: Arrival rate of requests during the training simulations.
 If not indicated, for each epoch it will be generated according to the size of the infrastructure used.
 - **architecture**: Architecture of the model to train, where `original` corresponds to FlagVNE while `new` corresponds to FlagVNE+.
 Default is `new`.
-- **reusable**: Whether to allow multiple components of the same application to be mapped to the same node
+- **reusable**: Whether to allow multiple components of the same application to be mapped to the same node.
-- **mask_actions**: Whether to mask invalid actions in the action space
+- **mask_actions**: Whether to mask invalid actions in the action space (i.e., prevent the agent from placing application components on nodes that do not meet the hardware requirements).

 ### Training Notes
 The `new` architecture has been designed to provide a model capable of making inference on any infrastructure size.
 For this reason, it is suggested to avoid setting `num_nodes` and `topology` parameters for this architecture option in order to use the default training strategy.